 Bayan Nur Inner Mongolia, China Travel Guide

 Upon arrival, present your passport and valid visa.
 Expect fingerprinting and facial recognition scans.
 Immigration officers may ask about your travel plans.
-No specific mandatory vaccinations currently exist for entry into mainland China, but consult your doctor regarding routine and recommended vaccinations (e.g., Hepatitis A, Typhoid).
+No specific mandatory vaccinations currently exist for getting into mainland China, but consult your doctor regarding routine and recommended vaccinations (e.g., Hepatitis A, Typhoid).

 Daily Costs: ¥200-400 (~$30-60 USD)